beta

 The unemployment rate is the number of unemployed people out of everyone "economically active" in the labour market, that is, everyone who is employed or looking for work.
 The employment rate is out of the working-age population including "economically inactive" people.

-Highest unemployment rates (%) of areas in Wales, with the Isle of Anglesey for comparison
+Highest unemployment rates (%) of areas in Wales

-Claimant Count on the Isle of Anglesey was higher than in the previous year
+Claimant Count on the Isle of Anglesey was around the same as in the previous year

 The Claimant Count is an experimental statistic that measures the number of people who are claiming unemployment-related benefits.

-The proportion of people aged 16 to 64 years on the Isle of Anglesey who were claiming unemployment-related benefits was 3.6% in December 2023, an increase compared with December 2022 when it was 3.3%.
+The proportion of people aged 16 to 64 years on the Isle of Anglesey who were claiming unemployment-related benefits was 3.7% in March 2024, a similar value compared with March 2023 when it was 3.7%.

 Claimant Count (%) for areas in Wales